Best Budget Rice Cookers Under $100

 Quick answer

-Look for a machine with a dedicated brown-rice setting, a pot that feels substantial, and controls you can understand without a manual.
+Start with Aroma ARC-3000 ($50–$70) for basics, Hamilton Beach 37520 ($60–$85) for families, or Cuckoo CR-0675F ($80–$100) if brown rice matters.
+Look for a dedicated brown-rice setting, a pot that feels substantial, and controls you can understand without a manual.
 Avoid suspiciously cheap machines with paper-thin nonstick and feature lists that do not match the price.
 The best budget cookers are intentionally simple.

 What a good budget rice cooker should do